joao-gueifao-924/CameraCalibrator/README.md

 *   Visualization of detected corners on the video stream
 *   Calculation of camera intrinsics matrix and lens distortion coefficients

-## Still in progress
+## Notes
-Development of this program is still in progress.
+- Development of this program is still in progress.
+- Apart from Qt 6, you will also need QtMultimedia package installed.
+It is used for handling video camera feeds.
+- This is a CMAKE project, with the following dependencies: OpenCV 4.x, Boost 1.85+